srenevey/neuro/README.md

 ```rust
 use neuro::*;
 ```
 When building your project, make sure that the path to the ArrayFire library is in the path environment variables.
-For instance for a typical install (on Unix):
+For instance, for a typical installation on a Unix system:
 ```
 export DYLD_LIBRARY_PATH=/opt/arrayfire/lib
 ```
+Also, it is highly recommended to set the `--release` flag when building your code for considerable speedup.
 In order to quickly get started, check out the [examples](https://srenevey.github.io/neuro/examples).